✨ What to Pack for a Cruise Port Day (Without Overpacking)

 Port days are where the magic happens — beach time, snorkeling, shopping, exploring local towns, or grabbing a drink with your toes in the sand.
 But nothing slows you down faster than lugging around a heavy bag or realizing you forgot something essential.

-Heads up: this post includes affiliate links to cruise‑tested gear I actually pack.
+Heads up: This post includes affiliate links to cruise‑tested gear I actually pack.
 If you shop through them, I may earn a small commission — at no extra cost to you.
 It helps keep this blog running and my packing lists honest.

 Your bag sets the tone for the whole day.
 You want something: